Harshkumar77/url-shortner/README.md

 ## Technical notes
 - Monolith architecture , client build with vite and a server with express
 - Why **MongoDB** ?
 Faster than sql database for Key - Value pair searching and the datamodels were not too complex
+- **Generation of unique ids** for urls : Using first 6 digits of hash of Nth url generated.
+That way we can also assign ranges to multiple server for generation.

+## Future Notes
+- Checking if short id collide (Skipped because very unlikely to happen)
+- Change advance button from checkbox to slider
+- Add slide animation when advance button in toogled